-The survey data on births are also similar to estimates from population data, and the FFS and Multiscopo data are similar to each other.
-Compared to the birth-registration data, both the FFS and Multiscopo have similar proportions still childless at age 24 (the beginning of the year the woman attained age 25).
-The FFS proportions appear slightly lower, than either the Multiscopo and birth registration data, and the deficit is statistically significant compared to both the Multiscopo and birth registration estimates for the 1961-65 cohort.
+(the beginning of the year the woman attained age 25).
+The FFS proportions appear slightly lower, than either the Multiscopo or birth registration data, and the deficit is statistically significant compared to both the Multiscopo and birth registration estimates for the 1961-1965 cohort.
 The FFS and Multiscopo exhibit similar differentials by education in proportions childlessness at age 24 (much higher among "high education" women) and by cohort (substantially higher for the 1960s cohort than for the 1950s cohort).
-The lower overall childlessness in the FFS' 1961-65 cohort is seen to be due to the "no high education" group.
+The lower overall childlessness in the FFS' 1961-1965 cohort is seen to be due to the "no high education" group.

-The first-birth probabilities by single-year age over all the observed ages of the study (from age 25 to the oldest age available for each cohort in the respective surveys) are compared between the two survey data sources and the population data source in Figure 1a and 1b.
+The first-birth probabilities by single-year age over all the observed ages of the study (from age 25 to the oldest age available for each cohort in the respective surveys) are compared between the two survey data sources and the population data source in Fig. 1a and b.
 From the population data, it is clear that the true pattern of age-specific first-birth hazard is smooth.
 It is also clear that a major change in the pattern occurred between the 1950s and 1960s cohorts.
 The hazard is generally lower, and the age pattern later, for the 1960s cohort.
 The hazard slopes upward until age 30 for the 1960s cohort, while it descends for the 1950s cohort already from age 26.
 At age 25, the first-birth probability was 0.139 for the 1950s cohort, but only 0.085 for the 1960s cohort.
 By age 30, the probabilities were similar: 0.111 for the 1950s cohort and 0.104 for the 1960s cohort.
 By age 34, the probability for the 1960s cohort (0.078) exceeded slightly that for the 1960s cohort (0.069).

-From Figures 1a and 1b, both sample surveys appear to be approximately representative of the population with respect to both levels and cross-cohort changes.
+From Fig. 1a and b, both sample surveys appear to be approximately representative of the population with respect to both levels and cross-cohort changes.
 Statistical tests of differences between the surveys for the full age, cohort, and education relationship to first birth were conducted by adding a full set of interactions for survey (Multiscopo against a reference FFS), using a polynomial specification for the relationship of age to the first-birth probability.
-The addition of the Multiscopo dummy and interactions of age, cohort, and education with this dummy resulted in an improvement in model fit that was statistically significant at the p=.05 level, but with none of the individual coefficients added for "Multiscopo" and interactions with "Multiscopo" being statistically significant

-(results available from the first author on request).
+The addition of the Multiscopo dummy and interactions of age, cohort, and education with this dummy resulted in an improvement in model fit that was statistically significant at the p = 0.05 level, but with none of the individual coefficients added for "Multiscopo" and interactions with "Multiscopo" being statistically significant (results available from the first author on request).
 This indicates again that the two surveys are sampling from approximately the same population process.

 Sampling fluctuations appear to be substantially greater in the smaller FFS estimates than in the larger Multiscopo survey estimates, as would be expected given their respective sample sizes.
-Fluctuations are especially large towards the oldest ages observed for the 1960s cohort (see Figure 1b).
+Fluctuations are especially large towards the oldest ages observed for the 1960s cohort (see Fig. 1b).
 This is due to fewer single-year age birth cohorts contributing exposed years just before survey date.
 For example, only the 1961 and 1962 cohorts attain age 32 in the FFS observation period.
 Thus the population pattern of increasing first birth probabilities to age 30 followed by decreases thereafter is not evident in the sample series.